bgamari/ghc-wiki-import/debugging/low-level-profiling/perf.md

 which is great for pointing to the hotspots.
 You can also annotate the source code (of the RTS) or the assembly, using `perf annotate`.

-## With NoFib
+## Perf with NoFib

-There is a slight subtlety to using perf on an individual nofib test.
+There is a caveat to using perf on an executable built by the nofib Makefiles.